Atarin’s Delve (2011)

 Levels 1 – 3

-Atarin’s Delve is the fourth adventure for the Chronicles of Ahmerth setting and it is the weakest entry in the series so far.
-It’s not a bad adventure but its fairly inconsequential when compared with entries like Blood Moon Rising or the stellar Inn of Lost Heroes.
-It’s only 12 pages long but it’s how you use those pages that counts.
+Atarin’s Delve is the fourth adventure for the Chronicles of Ahmerth setting and it is the weakest entry in the series.
+It’s not a bad adventure but its inconsequential when compared with entries like Blood Moon Rising or the stellar Inn of Lost Heroes.
+The adventure is only 12 pages long but it’s how you use those pages that counts.

 The room descriptions commit a cardinal sin by spelling out exactly what the purpose of the room ONCE WAS and was once used for before moving on to the actual content now.
 But what the rooms were once used for is hardly relevant to the rest of the adventure.
 Look at this example: